wp-plugins/rublon/readme.txt

 == Changelog ==

 = 3.0.2 =
-* Added compatibility with version 3.5.x
+* Added compatibility with WordPress version 3.5.x

 = 3.0.1 =
 * Fix for the version 3.0.0 (loop problem)